libo-huang/Awesome-Incremental-Generative-Learning/README.md

 git commit -m "[Description of changes, such as add 1 CVPR'24 paper]"
 ```

-**5. Push to Your Forked Repository:** Push your local branch to your forked repository:
+**5. Push to Your Forked Repository:** Push your local branch to your forked repository.
 ```bash
 git push origin local_branch
 ```

-**6. Create a Pull Request:** Open your personal GitHub account and find your forked project.
-You will see a prompt to create a `Pull Request`.
-Click the `Compare & Pull Request` button.
-Alternatively, select your branch from the left side of the project and click open pull request.
+**6. Create a Pull Request:** Open your personal GitHub account and find your forked repository.
+You will see a prompt to create a `Pull request`.
+Click the `Compare & pull request` button.
+Alternatively, select your branch from the left side of the repository and click `Open pull request` in the `Contribute` drop-down button.

-Fill in the title and description for your Pull Request, then click the `Create Pull Request` button.
+Fill in the title and description for your pull request, then click the `Create pull request` button.